Sushi Bake

 2. Cut into 15 potions and serve with nori and soya sauce for dipping.

-• If furikake seasoning is unavailable, toasted sesame seeds or a mixture of toasted sesame seeds and bits of toasted nori can be used instead.
+• If furikake seasoning isn't available, opt for toasted sesame seeds or a blend of toasted sesame seeds and toasted nori bits.